Fatal explosion at U.S. Steel's plant raises questions about its future, despite heavy investment

 In many ways, U.S. Steel’s Mon Valley plants are relics of steelmaking’s past.

 In the early 1970s, U.S. steel production led the world and was at an all-time high, thanks to 62 coke plants that fed 141 blast furnaces.
-Nobody in the U.S. has built a blast furnace since then, as foreign competition devastated the American steel industry and coal fell out of favor.
+Nobody in the U.S. has opened a new blast furnace in decades, as foreign competition devastated the American steel industry and coal fell out of favor.

 Now, China is dominant in steel and heavily invested in coal-based steelmaking.
 In the U.S., there are barely a dozen coke plants and blast furnaces left, as the country's steelmaking has shifted to cheaper electric arc furnaces that use electricity, not coal.